 Long-term healthcare expenditure accounted for more than a quarter of current healthcare expenditure in the Netherlands and Sweden in 2020

-As noted above, services related to long-term healthcare (see Figure 7) accounted for 16.3 % of current healthcare expenditure in the EU in 2019.
+As noted above, services related to long-term healthcare (see Figure 7) accounted for 16.6 % of current healthcare expenditure in the EU in 2020.
 This share was below 10.0 % in 13 of the EU Member States.
 Relatively low shares could be due to the main burden of long-term healthcare residing with family members, with no payment being made for providing these services.
-On the other hand, more than one fifth of healthcare expenditure was attributed to long-term healthcare in Ireland, Belgium and Denmark, with this share exceeding one quarter in the Netherlands and Sweden (28.0 % and 26.3 %, respectively).
-Among the EFTA countries, a relatively high share (29.5 %) was recorded in Norway (higher than in any of the Member States).
+On the other hand, more than one-fifth of healthcare expenditure was attributed to long-term healthcare in Denmark, Belgium and Ireland, with this share exceeding one-quarter in Sweden and the Netherlands (26.2 % and 29.0 %, respectively).
+Among the EFTA countries, a relatively high share (29.5 %, 2019 data) was recorded in Norway (higher than in any of the Member States).
 It should be noted that it can be difficult to separate the medical and social components of expenditure for long-term care, leading to an inevitable impact on cross-country comparisons.

 Healthcare expenditure by provider

 In expenditure terms, hospitals were the main providers of healthcare in most EU Member States